Join Us & Help Our Projects

 Working in collaboration with Cats Protection and RAIN Rescue, our goal is to keep more cats in the homes they know and with the families who love them.
 Through targeted support for both owned and community cats, we will improve welfare, enable cats to remain where they are cared for, and strengthen the human animal bond across our community.

 This three year project will start in Northeast Sheffield which is the area from which most cats are admitted into our shelter.
-By using community insight, behavioural frameworks, and practical support such as neutering, microchipping, vaccinations, and financial assistance, we aim to create long term, sustainable improvement to cat welfare.
+By using community insight, behavioural frameworks, and practical support such as neutering, microchipping, vaccinations, and travel assistance, we aim to create long term, sustainable improvement to cat welfare.

 Time Commitment